Spinors on Singular Spaces and the Topology of Causal Fermion Systems: Topological Spinor Bundles

-We now explain how the groups $\Pin_x$ and $\Spin_x$ are related to the usual pin and spin groups defined on a Clifford algebra (see for example~\cite{lawson+michelsohn, baum} or similarly~\cite{friedrich} in the Riemannian setting).
-To this end, we let~$\Cl(K, \la .,. \ra)$ be the real Clifford algebra on the inner product space~$(K, \la.,. \ra)$ (thus it is the algebra generated by vectors in~$K$ with the only relation~$v w + w v = 2 \la v, w \ra$; see~\cite[\S I.1]{lawson+michelsohn}, where for convenience we use a different sign convention).
-In view of the anti-commutation relations~\eqref{anticommute2}, in our setting~$\Cl(K, \la .,. \ra)$ is not only an abstract Clifford algebra, but it comes with a representation by symmetric operators on~$(S_x, \Sl .|. \Sr_x)$.
-Likewise, the groups~$\Pin_x$ and~$\Spin_x$ are not only isomorphic to the usual pin and spin groups (see for example~\cite[\S II.1]{lawson+michelsohn}), but they come with a unitary representation on the inner product space~$(S_x, \Sl .|. \Sr_x)$.
+We now explain how the groups $\Pin_x$ and $\Spin_x$ are related to the usual pin and spin groups defined on a Clifford algebra (see for example~\cite{baum, lawson+michelsohn}, the concise summary in~\cite[Section~2]{baer+gauduchon} or similarly~\cite{friedrich} in the Riemannian setting).
+To this end, we let~$\Cl(K, \la .,. \ra)$ be the real Clifford algebra on the inner product space~$(K, \la.,. \ra)$ (thus it is the algebra generated by vectors in~$K$ with the only relation~$v w + w v = 2 \la v, w \ra$; see~\cite[\S I.1]{lawson+michelsohn}, where for consistency we use a different sign convention).
+In view of the anti-commutation relations~\eqref{anticommute2}, in our setting~$\Cl(K, \la .,. \ra)$ is not only an abstract Clifford algebra, but it comes with a representation by operators on~$(S_x, \Sl .|. \Sr_x)$.
+Likewise, the groups~$\Pin_x$ and~$\Spin_x$ are not only isomorphic to the usual pin and spin groups (see for example~\cite[\S II.1]{lawson+michelsohn}), but they come with a representation on the inner product space~$(S_x, \Sl .|. \Sr_x)$.
+An element~$g \in \Spin_x$ also acts on~$K$ by conjugation, giving rise to the mapping \beq {\mathcal{O}}(g) \::\: K \rightarrow K\:,\qquad {\mathcal{O}}(g)\, u := g u g^{-1} \:. \eeq Since conjugation does not change the anti-commutation relations, this operator is an isometry of~$(K, \la .,. \ra)$.
+Moreover, conjugation by an operator~$v$ as in~\eqref{odd1} flips the sign of all vectors which are orthogonal to~$v$.
+Consequently, an even number of such conjugations preserves the orientation of~$K$.
+We thus obtain a mapping

+This mapping is the projection realizing~$\Spin_x$ as the two-fold cover of~$\SO(K, \la .,.\ra)$.
+We remark that restricting to the subgroup of the spin group consisting of unitary operators,

+we obtain the two-fold cover of the orthochronous (i.e.\ time orientation preserving) and orientation preserving isometries of~$K$.

-We conclude by decomposing the representation of $\Cl(K, \la .,. \ra)$ on~$(S_x, \Sl .|. \Sr_x)$ into irreducible components.
+We finally decompose the representation of $\Cl(K, \la .,. \ra)$ on~$(S_x, \Sl .|. \Sr_x)$ into irreducible components.
 Denoting this representation by~$\rho$, such a decomposition clearly exists (see~\cite[Proposition~I.5.4]{lawson+michelsohn}).
 Moreover, the number~$\nu$ of inequivalent irreducible representations is given by (see~\cite[Theorem~I.5.7]{lawson+michelsohn})

 (the fact that~$K \subset \Symm(S_x)$ consists of symmetric operators may give constraints for the possible representations, but this is irrelevant for the following argument).
 For clarity, we treat the two cases after each other.